November 21, 2024

 Making cookies for Christmas in Somerset, KY.
 (Photo/Gabrielle Gray)

 Significant deaths occurred — George Floyd, Breonna Taylor, Kobe Bryant, John Lewis, Ruth Bader Ginsburg, John Prine.
-Each one generated weeks of mourning and fresh consideration about what their lives meant to American values once considered sacrosanct — hard work, courage, justice, truth and decency.
+Each one generated weeks of mourning and fresh consideration about what their lives meant to American values once considered sacrosanct —work, courage, justice, truth and decency.

 It turned out that those values really did matter.
 Joe Biden and Kamala Harris managed a stirring campaign that featured ideas to make good work, fairness, justice, and climate action easier to achieve.
 Almost 27 million more Americans voted for the two major party candidates than in 2016.
 Biden and Harris won 15.7 million of them.
 They beat Trump by over 7 million votes.

 A week later Pfizer announced it had developed and tested a COVID-19 vaccine that was 95 percent effective against infection.
-Donald Trump, who lost the election, lost the “war” on the virus, and lost credibility with the majority of Americans, spent his last weeks in office in a vainglorious bid to convince the country that he was a winner.
+Donald Trump, who lost the election, lost the oversight of the virus, and lost credibility with the majority of Americans, spent his last weeks in office in a vainglorious bid to convince the country that he was a winner.

 The foundation is in place.
 Black fuels, for instance, are in retreat as investors move capital to less expensive and cleaner alternative energy sources.
 In 2018, according to an assessment by Tim Buckley, an Australian analyst, 31 significant financial institutions abandoned coal.
 In 2019 the list was longer, with 46 major investment banks and institutions announcing coal exits.
 In 2020 so far there have been 68 such actions around the world.